-Use of computers, tablets or other devices during school hours are for purposes of school work ONLY.
+Use of computers during school hours are for purposes of school work ONLY.
 All student devices (personal or school provided) and the activity on them will be monitored for academic focus and student safety.

 Grades K-5th: May use school devices only and with the permission of teachers.
-Grades 6th-8th: Will be issued a school monitored device.
+Grades 6th-8th: Will be issued a school-monitored device.
 These will be used during class as the teacher permits.

-Grades 9th-12th: May bring a personal computer (no tablets) to class.
+Grades $9^{\text{th}}-12^{\text{th}}$ : May bring a personal computer (no tablets) to class.
 These will be used during class as the teacher permits.